edKotinsky/Ultimate-Console/README.md

 Argument, as said below, does not have any name.
 But it located in certain order.
-This means, if in the list an argument with int type of reference are located before an argument with string type of reference, this notation are valid: 123 abc, and this are not: abc 123.
+This means, if in the list an argument with int type of reference are located before an argument with string type of reference, this notation is valid: 123 abc, and this is not: abc 123.

 So the command syntax is: `command [--option[=value]] [-key [value]] [argument];`.
 In square brackets are located optional parts.
 Arguments can be located in any place